ChisatoNishikigi/supp-material/README.md

 - mixed-source dataset composition,
 - metadata tables,
 - source-level references and access notes, and
-- a small example directory with source-specific sample videos.
+- a small example directory with source-specific sample videos, and
+- complete prompt files associated with the structured prompting pipeline.

 ## Repository Structure

 ```text